Discover how conversion rate optimization practices can optimize your marketing funnel, helping you not only gain customers but retain them as well

 - Customized pricing

-With the help of conversion rate optimization, you’re able to design a marketing funnel that doesn’t have any conversion friction, and the prospect seamlessly transitions from one funnel stage to the next.
+With the help of conversion rate optimization, you can design a marketing funnel that doesn’t have any conversion friction, and the prospect seamlessly transitions from one funnel stage to the next.

 Here’s what a standard conversion funnel flow looks like: